franchsli/whatsapp_clone_django/README.md

 ## Improvements

 - Test all statuses features.
-- Check if self.scope['user'] in consumers acts the exact way as request.user does.
 - Give the user creation form image preview logic.
 - Optimize the js code (delete all the cloned code.)
 - Optimize filters.py code.